 When it comes to eliminating human trafficking, California looks like it’s headed in the right direction.
 Kamala Harris, California’s Attorney General, has had a very proactive approach for much of her political career when it comes to human trafficking.
 Governor Jerry Brown signed a seven bills late last year designed to improve prosecution of crimes where victims are forced to be prostitutes and forced into domestic servitude and sweatshop labor.
 There are also a number of private organization that are dedicated to getting rid of human trafficking and helping victims get back to a normal life.

 While that has been much done, the fight for human rights isn’t over yet.
-For questions and help related to human trafficking, you need the expert advice and experience of a criminal defense attorney such as Sevens Legal, APC.
-Contact Sevens Legal, APC, today for a free consultation.
+For questions and help related to human trafficking, you need the expert advice and experience of a criminal defense attorney such as Sevens Legal Criminal Lawyers.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.